Car Insurance for Food Delivery Drivers: DoorDash, Uber Eats & More

 Do I need special insurance to drive for DoorDash?

 Yes.
 A standard personal auto policy will not cover accidents that occur while you are actively delivering for DoorDash or any other platform.
 At a minimum, you should add a rideshare or delivery endorsement to your personal policy.
-DoorDash provides third-party liability coverage during active deliveries, but it does not cover your own vehicle and only activates after your personal insurer denies a claim.
-Full-time dashers are better served by a commercial auto policy.
+DoorDash provides third-party liability coverage during active deliveries and occupational accident insurance at no cost to all Dashers, but it does not cover your own vehicle and only activates after your personal insurer denies a claim.
+Full-time Dashers are better served by a commercial auto policy from providers like Progressive Commercial, State Farm, or Travelers.

 Does rideshare insurance cover food delivery drivers?

-In most cases, yes — a rideshare endorsement can extend to food delivery platforms like DoorDash and Uber Eats, filling critical coverage gaps that exist when the app is on but no order has been accepted.
+In most cases, yes — a rideshare or delivery endorsement can extend to food delivery platforms like DoorDash and Uber Eats, filling critical coverage gaps that exist when the app is on but no order has been accepted.
 However, coverage varies by insurer and state, so you should confirm with your provider that the endorsement explicitly covers delivery use.
-Not all rideshare endorsements are created equal.
-Learn more about rideshare insurance coverage before making a decision.
+State Farm and Erie are highly rated for food delivery drivers, while GEICO offers broader phase coverage across 40+ states.
+Learn more about rideshare and delivery coverage options before making a decision.

 How much does insurance for food delivery drivers cost?